SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 Choose Locahl if:

-- You want automatic backups
+- You want automatic DNS flush and backups on desktop

-- You're willing to pay β¬9.99 for convenience and polish
+- You're willing to pay €9.99 for convenience and polish

-- You want better multi-environment management
+- You want stronger multi-environment management on Windows, macOS, or Linux

 Migration Between Tools